 To learn more about depression and Hashimoto’s, please see my article.

-It makes sense that mood swings, anxiety, OCD and even depression can be so intertwined with Hashimoto’s.
-Fluctuating thyroid hormone levels (due to any number of root causes), stressed out adrenals, and even the autoimmune process itself can be common culprits.
+It makes sense that mood swings, anxiety, OCD, and even depression can be so intertwined with Hashimoto’s.
+Fluctuating thyroid hormone levels (due to any number of root causes), adrenal stress, and even the autoimmune process itself (when your body is making antibodies that attack the thyroid), can be common culprits.
 The good news is there are a lot of interventions that can help, including addressing the nutrient deficiencies and blood sugar balancing issues we’ve been discussing.

 Recommended Dosage and Precautions